We have a special guest with us today! You may remember Laurie from the many Quizzes she’s been in, including:

 You found it in the Repertory under “double strokes”.

 Oh yeah, I remember that now!
 I’m so lucky to have found that rubric!
 People don’t know Spongia as a heart remedy, they only know it for dry coughs.

 Early the next morning they believed he was bleeding out again, but it turned out to be a bit of “old blood” from the last bleeding episode that the body forced out.
 The interesting thing is, if that blood had remained, it would have formed a sizable hematoma.
 I credit the Arnica with having dealt with that issue.
 The doctor wanted my son to remain flat and not moving until another 6 hours had passed.
 He was actually mentally in pretty good spirits at this point, especially considering he had not been allowed up for over 24 hours.

 Had he only had the one dose of Arnica 10M?

 He had only one dose of Arnica 10M.
 I had not seen a reason to repeat it.

 They did keep asking him about pain and one nurse commented that he must have a high pain tolerance.

-Idiots!
-Laurie, you and I are living in the space age while the rest of the world is still slogging through life on Planet Earth!
-I feel sorry for all their pointless suffering.
+Laurie, you and I are living in the space age while the rest of the world is slogging through life on Planet Earth, pointlessly suffering.
+I feel sorry for them.

 Things remained much the same with him being allowed to sit up at around 30 degrees around lunch on day 2.
 I repeated the Hypericum for his IV sites and Calendula for the healing of those incisions.
 They looked great and there was no bleeding.